code-lever/cgminer-api/README.md

-# Cgminer::Api
+# CGMiner::API

-TODO: Write a gem description
+A pretty basic Ruby gem to use to interact with a CGMiner (or compatible) Bitcoin/Litecoin mining application.

 ## Installation